hotoo/gitlab-notifications/README.md

 - Need not watching the immediately notification, you can get all of events (include participating events) at anytime.

+## How does it working?

+This extension worked base on GitLab API(v3).

+GitLab API events api just support one project events, if you watching too much projects, this extension will be send much more request to get all projects events what you watching. is sad, but I will be care about this.

 ## Feedback

 - [Find or New issue](https://github.com/hotoo/gitlab-notifications/issues)